 TASA membership is open to anyone with an interest in sociological research.
 There are no registration or qualification requirements, except for the completion of the membership form and the payment of the membership fee.
-TASA members are expected to act according to the Ethical Guidelines of the Association and abide by its Constitution.
+TASA members are expected to abide by its Constitution and act according to the Ethical Guidelines of the Association and all other TASA membership Terms and Conditions.

 Access to the members’ section is password protected and only available to current financial members of TASA.
 All members receive a login/password upon joining.
 If you are a TASA member and have forgotten your password, please use the password reminder function in the login box that appears when you try and access the members’ section.
 If you experience problems, please contact the TASA Office.
 To join TASA, complete the online membership form.

 Access to the members’ section of TASAweb is available to current financial members of TASA.
-If you do not renew you membership within the first three months of the year, your membership becomes inactive and you will not be able to log into the members’ section.
+If you do not renew you membership by the expiry date, your membership becomes inactive and you will not be able to log into the members’ section.
 If you wish to have your account reactivated for the purposes of renewing your membership, please contact the TASA Office.

 If you don’t have or don’t want to use a credit card online, you can still pay online via an electronic funds transfer (EFT) or cheque.

-Information, abstract submission and registration details for TASA conferences can be found on the conference section of TASAweb.
+Information, abstract submission and registration details for TASA conferences can be found on the conference website.

 Publication, editorial and submission details can be found on the Journal of Sociology web site.